Adding very large objects to a project's Cloud Object Storage

 curl -X "POST" "https://(endpoint)/(bucket-name)/(object-name)?uploadId=(upload-id)" -H "Authorization: bearer (token)" -H "Content-Type: text/plain; charset=utf-8" -d \$'<CompleteMultipartUpload> <Part> <PartNumber>1</PartNumber> <ETag>(etag)</ETag> </Part> <Part> <PartNumber>2</PartNumber> <ETag>(etag)</ETag> </Part>

 - Add your file to the project as an asset.
-From the Assets page of your project, click the Find and add data icon.
+From the Assets page of your project, click the Upload asset to project icon.
 Then, from the Files pane, click the action menu and select Add as data set.